 In this article, we will take a look at what Robotic Process Management(RPA) is and focus on its architecture.
-This article will target on defining all the nitty-gritty details of what makes a system an RPA, and along with it, we will understand the architecture using which such software can be built.
+This article will target defining all the nitty-gritty details of what makes a system an RPA, and along with it, we will understand the architecture using which such software can be built.
 With no further delay, let us get started with the same.

 Let's start by discussing what RPA is all about.

 RPA is a technology, which allows anyone today to configure computer software or a robot for emulating and integrating human actions and interacting with digital systems for executing a business process.

 RPA robots, utilizing the user interface, capture data like humans do and manipulate applications.
-They interpret, communicate and trigger responses with other systems in order to perform on a wide variety of repetitive tasks.
-RPA robot never sleeps, makes zero mistakes and also costs less than an employee.
+They interpret, communicate and trigger responses with other systems in order to perform a wide variety of repetitive tasks.
+RPA robot never sleeps, makes zero mistakes, and also costs less than an employee.

 One of the most challenging decisions that Organizations need to go through is deciding the ideal toolset that they may apply to their implementation of RPA.